 Grand View offers two honors programs: the Logos interdisciplinary program is invitation-only for students in a variety of majors and the Bonfire Honors Magazine is for invited students with talent in communication, writing, art and design.
 Both provide an academic challenge and will expose you to opportunities in the community to practice what you're learning.

-Beginning in the first year, Logos consists of four courses, one per term for four semesters, each meeting five hours per week.
+Beginning in the first year, Logos consists of five courses, one per term for four semesters, and then a final course in the spring of your junior or senior year.
+Each meets four hours per week.
 In sequence, the courses are:

 - The Self: Our Own and Others

 - God, Death and Transcendence